-- 2.7.A Only the Inspectors are authorized to interpret the regulations. - 2.7.B Teams shall identify if their question constitutes an Official or Unofficial Interpretation. - 2.7.B.1 Official Interpretations will be responded to such that all teams will have visibility to the question and response. - 2.7.B.2 Official Interpretations will have the same force and effect as the Regulations. - 2.7.B.3 Unofficial Interpretations of the regulations will be kept private between the team and the Inspectors. - 2.7.B.4 Unofficial Interpretations will have no force and effect on the Regulations and may be superseded.
+- 2.7.B.1 Teams shall identify if their question constitutes an Official or Unofficial Interpretation. - 2.7.B.2 Official Interpretations will be responded to such that all teams will have visibility to the question and response. - 2.7.B.3 Official Interpretations will have the same force and effect as the Regulations. - 2.7.B.4 Unofficial Interpretations of the regulations will be kept private between the team and the Inspectors. - 2.7.B.5 Unofficial Interpretations will have no force and effect on the Regulations and may be superseded.

-2.7.C Prior to Scrutineering:
+2.7.C Prior to Scrutineering